ProvenanceRecorder.changeExecuted slow after workflow run

 Basically, I just used Kepler a lot.
 I can't recall exactly what I did or when this iteration of KeplerData was first created, but the general approach tends to be (Run->Modify->Save) xN.
 There are 23 executions in my wrm.
 There were probably a couple of clean-cache steps in there, and I might not have wiped KeplerData between updates.

-#14 Updated by Oliver Soong about 9 years ago
+#14 Updated by Oliver Soong over 9 years ago

 I finally remembered that I can look directly at the provenance db while Kepler's running.
 I just deleted all the runs, and some content got deleted, but not all.
 The ones that still have content are actor, data, director, entity, parameter, port, workflow, and workflow_change.
 I'm not sure if they're supposed to stick around or not.